 For example, some tours involve steep walks or bicycling.
 If for some reason you are unable to walk up a steep hill or steps, don’t go on that tour.
 The level of difficulty is indicated in the description of the tour.
 If you don’t like dancing, then you shouldn’t take a waltz lesson in Vienna.

-Our tour director jokingly referred to traveling with Viking as bootcamp, but it’s somewhat true.
+Our tour director jokingly referred to traveling with Viking as bootcamp and that is somewhat true.
 Most tours begin early morning and leave by 8:00 am.
-If having free time on your own is more important to you, that’s ok too, you’re under no obligation to take any tours.
+If having free time on your own is more important, you can do that.
+You are under no obligation to take any tours.

 Preparation is key to a great day